Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Increase your Strength or Constitution by 1, to a maximum of 20.

 **Push**
-Once per turn, when you hit a creature with an attack that deals bludgeoning damage, you can move it 5 feet to an unoccupied space, provided the target is no more than one size larger than you.
+Once per turn, when you hit a creature with an attack that deals :dmg-blunt: Bludgeoning damage, you can move it 5 feet to an unoccupied space if the target is no more than one size larger than you.

 **Enhanced Critical**
-When you score a critical hit that deals bludgeoning damage to a creature, attack rolls against that creature are made with advantage until the start of your next turn.
+When you score a Critical Hit that deals :dmg-blunt: Bludgeoning damage to a creature, attack rolls against that creature have Advantage until the start of your next turn.

 ---